klinker24/Android-TextView-LinkBuilder/README.md

 ## Usage with ListView.OnItemClickListener

-By default, LinkBuilder will consume all the touch events on your TextView.
-This means that ListView.OnItemClickListener will never get called if you try to implement it.
-The fix for this is to implement the LinkConsumableTextView rather than the normal TextView in your layouts.
+By default, `LinkBuilder` will consume all the touch events on your `TextView`.
+This means that `ListView.OnItemClickListener` will never get called if you try to implement it.
+The fix for this is to implement the `LinkConsumableTextView` rather than the normal TextView in your layouts.

-My LinkConsumableTextView will only consume touch events if you have clicked the link within the TextView.
-Otherwise, it will defer the touch event to the parent, which allows you to use ListView's OnItemClickListener method.
+My `LinkConsumableTextView` will only consume touch events if you have clicked the link within the `TextView`.
+Otherwise, it will defer the touch event to the parent, which allows you to use `ListView.OnItemClickListener` method.

 ## Contributing